syswonder/hvisor-book-en/src/chap03/VirtIOUseage.md

 #### Creating Network Topology

-Before using the Virtio net device, a network topology needs to be created in root Linux so that the Virtio net device can connect to the real network card through the Tap device and bridge device.
-Execute the following commands in root Linux:
+Before using a Virtio net device, a network topology needs to be created in Root Linux to connect the Virtio net device with the real network card through a Tap device and bridge device.
+Execute the following commands in Root Linux:

 ```shell
 mount -t proc proc /proc